hvianna/audioMotion.js/docs/user-interface.md

 in the song's folder, and will pick any image which filename contains the words *cover*, *folder* or *front* (in this order), or the first image found otherwise.

 <sup>**( 2 )**</sup> If you use the `-b` option when [starting **audioMotion**](/#getting-started), image and video files in the provided folder
 can also be used as background.
-All media files found in the first level folder (sorry, no subfolders) can be selected by the *Random image* or *Random video* options, and the first 20 files will also be directly available in the selection box.
+All media files found in the first level folder (no subfolders) can be selected by the *Random image* or *Random video* options, and the first 20 files will also be directly available in the selection box.

 See also [BG Image Fit](#background-image-fit) and [Background Dim](#background-dim) settings for additional options for background images and videos.